fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

   on <a href="https://codepen.io">CodePen</a>.
 </iframe>
 The following is a clarification of each property’s function.
-‘showPercentValue’ - controls the percentage or absolute value for the chart.
+`showPercentValue`- controls the percentage or absolute value for the chart.
-‘showValueAsPercentInLegend’ - controls the percentage or absolute value for the legend.
+`showValueAsPercentInLegend` - controls the percentage or absolute value for the legend.
-‘showValuesInLegend’ - controls the visibility of the percentage or absolute value displayed in the legend.
+`showValuesInLegend` - controls the visibility of the percentage or absolute value displayed in the legend.

 ## Improved Pattern Styles